ohorace/Previous-Projects/README.md

 * *__Data Structures > TagChecker:__* this project checks the tags in an HTML file.
 It returns either Balanced or Unbalanced after checking to see if each open tag '<' has a close tag '>'
    * TagChecker (Tester Class)
    * ohoraceSample HTML file

+* *__Misc > QMC:__* this performs the Quinne-McCluskey operation.
+I started this project in my spare time after completing the Computer Organization course.
+I did not complete the implemenation of Quinne-McCluskey in this project.
+I was able to code all the way to grouping the rows that have the same number of '1's together.
+I have yet to actually derive the expressions from these groupings.
+However, this is included just to show work that I have done on my own time.
+   * Tester (Tester Class)
+   * QMC